led02/card10_firmware/Documentation/how-to-build.rst

 How To Build
 ============
 If you just want to write MicroPython code for card10, you probably **won't** need to build the firmware yourself.
-This page is for people who want to work on the underlying firmware itself.
+This page is for people **who want to work on the underlying firmware itself**.

 Dependencies
 ------------